Winter Weather Resources for Media

 “Snowbirds”

 During a winter storm, TriMet crews will go out early in the morning to check bus routes in higher elevation areas.
 These “snowbirds,” as we call them, determine if it is safe to operate regular routes, or if any bus lines need to be adjusted.
 They coordinate with city crews for sanding/salting needs.
 They may also call for a TriMet sanding truck.
-TriMet has three sanding trucks–one assigned to each of our bus maintenance facilities.
-When necessary, we’ll have a few bring in our own sanding trucks that may be used into key spots to keep buses moving.
-We can also equip a few of our trucks and trailers with plows.
+TriMet has three sanding trucks — one assigned to each of our bus maintenance facilities.
+When necessary, we may bring in our own sanding trucks that may be used in key spots to keep buses moving.

 Bus service